- Company stock plans & stock options have many customizable details

 The most prevalent type of stock benefit is the Employee Stock Ownership Plan (ESOP).
-Companies use grants (a sale of company stock to employees) to incentivize employees as owners, to finance company operations, and to augment employee benefits without additional cash.
-The usual setup is for the company to grant some amount of profits into the plan which are then allocated by employees proportionally to their salaries.
+Companies use grants (a sale of company stock to employees) to incentivize employees as owners, finance company operations, and augment employee benefits without additional cash.
+The usual setup is for the company to grant some amount of profits into the plan which is then allocated by employees proportionally to their salaries.
 Employees need to be aware of vesting periods and the stock price.
-For companies with under-performing stock, employees may want to sell as soon as allowable.
-At high-performing companies, employees often build a substantial portion of their wealth in the stock ownership.
-This presents a huge planning opportunity called the Net Unrealized Appreciation (NUA) strategy, in which the employee pays income tax on the original cost basis, but then pays lower capital gains rates on appreciation.
+For companies with underperforming stock, employees may want to sell as soon as allowable.
+At high-performing companies, employees often build a substantial portion of their wealth in stock ownership.
+This presents a huge planning opportunity called the Net Unrealized Appreciation (NUA) strategy, in which the employee pays income tax on the original cost basis, but then pays lower capital gains rates on the appreciation.

 Non-Qualified Stock Options: Options for the Entire Company

 An alternative to granting full shares of the company stock is giving employees the option to purchase shares.
 These plans are generally made available to all employees with a minimal service requirement.
-Employees are given the opportunity to purchase a set number of shares at a preset price (grant price) until some expiration date.
+Employees are allowed to purchase a set number of shares at a preset price (grant price) until some expiration date.
 They pay income and payroll tax on the spread between this grant price and the market value upon exercise, even if they continue to hold the stock.
 These employees will want to understand this tax liability as it may create “phantom income”; they have tax liability upon exercise but if they hold the stock there is no corresponding cash to pay the tax.
-Shares can also be subject to vesting or clawback, so keep an eye on these provisions and read the fine print if evaluating other job opportunities.
+Options can also be subject to vesting or clawback, so keep an eye on these provisions and read the fine print if evaluating other job opportunities.